guardian/ssm-scala/README.md

 Note: SSM needs the target server to have outbound port 443 (ssm-agent's communication with AWS's SSM and EC2 Messages endpoints).

-##License
+## Licence

 Copyright (c) 2018 Guardian News & Media.
-Available under the Apache License.
+Available under the Apache Licence.